DatabaseTirzepatide

 EDITORIAL ASSESSMENT

-Tirzepatide holds the highest weight loss benchmark of any approved pharmaceutical to date, with the exception of retatrutide (which awaits approval).
+Tirzepatide holds the highest weight loss benchmark of any approved pharmaceutical to date, with the exception of retatrutide which awaits approval.
 SURMOUNT-1 was the first Phase 3 obesity trial to achieve greater than 20% mean weight loss.
-The 3-year sustainability data is clinically critical -- 22.9% sustained loss over 176 weeks demonstrates that the effect does not attenuate over time with continuous treatment.
-SURMOUNT-5 definitively establishes tirzepatide's superiority over semaglutide for weight loss in head-to-head comparison.
+The 3-year sustainability data is clinically critical: 22.9% sustained loss over 176 weeks demonstrates the effect does not attenuate over time with continuous treatment.
+SURMOUNT-5 definitively establishes tirzepatide's superiority over semaglutide for weight loss in direct comparison.
 The diabetes prevention result (94% risk reduction, NNT 9) is arguably the most clinically impactful secondary finding in any obesity pharmacotherapy trial.
+Weight regain on discontinuation mirrors semaglutide: continuous treatment is required.

 UC2